wn-doolittle/caliper-spec/caliper.md

 <a name="highlightAnnotation" />
 ### HighlightAnnotation
-A Caliper HighlightAnnotation represents the act of marking a particular segment of a  DigitalResource between two known points.
-HighlightAnnotation inherits all the properties and requirements defined for [Annotation](#annotation), its superclass.
+A Caliper HighlightAnnotation represents the act of marking a particular segment of a [DigitalResource](#digitalResource) between two known coordinates.

 ### TODO
 * Add additional instructions regarding start and end properties